Cielsk/clearable-edittext/README.md

 ---
 ![Usage](https://raw.githubusercontent.com/Cielsk/clearable-edittext/master/asset/usage.gif)

-- Add a icon in the right of EditText and AutoCompleteTextView
+- Add a icon in the right of EditText and its subclass:
+  - AutoCompleteTextView
+  - TextInputEditText
 - Clear texts when the icon is touched
 - You can define your own icon drawable